heinzketchup2005/adobe-hackathon-2025/README.md

 ```

 ### Using Docker
 Docker is a platform that packages the application and all its dependencies into a container that can run consistently on any system.
+The Docker image includes Tesseract OCR for processing scanned PDFs.

 ```bash
 # Build the Docker image